-We don’t provide VET Fee or HECS (university only) as these schemes tend to cost students far more in the long term.
-However flexible payment plans are available to help students get their study started sooner.
+We don’t provide VET Student Loans or HECS (university only) as these schemes tend to cost students far more in the long term.
+However flexible payment plans are available to help you get your study started sooner.

-The advantage of this is that the tuition cost a third of the price and you are not left with a nasty HECS or VET free debt at the end of your training.
+The advantage is that you are not left with a Student Loan debt at the end of your training.

 Yes!
-It’s a great idea to start the training early and gain industry experience while still in school.
-Paramedic courses are available that can count for university credit.
+It’s a great idea to start the training early and gain industry experience while still in school (minimum ages is 16-years.
+Paramedical training courses are available that can also help you get into university.

 The course takes roughly 12-18 months and requires approx 10 hours of study per week.
-The majority is based online, there is one week of face-to-face clinical workshops in either Sydney, Melbourne, the Gold Coast and WA – with more locations being added.
+The majority of the study is online with a 7-day of face-to-face clinical workshop in either Sydney, Melbourne, the Gold Coast and WA – with more locations being added.

-The Certificate IV in Health Care is an entry level paramedical training course and provides you the skills you need to work in a wide range of support roles within the private sector.
+The HLT41020 – Certificate IV in Health Care is an entry-level pre-hospital emergency health care training course which provides you the skills you need to work in a wide range of support roles within the private sector.